-Microsoft Word 2010 is a widely used work processing program that focuses on making the user experience as streamlined and as simple as possible.
-This is accomplished through the use of the navigational ribbon and menus displayed at the top of the program, and through the multiple levels of customization that are possible with the program’s various options.
+Microsoft Word 2010 is a widely used word-processing program that focuses on making the user experience as streamlined and as simple as possible.
+This is accomplished through the use of the navigational ribbon and menus displayed at the top of the program and through the multiple levels of customization that are possible with the program’s various options.

 Clear Recent Documents from Microsoft Word 2010 Entirely

 Anyone that has used Microsoft Word to create more than a handful of documents can understand why Microsoft has included a method for you to quickly locate your recent documents.